DECODEproject/whitepaper/hardware_supports.md

-## IOT connectivity
+## IoT connectivity

 A core use-case for the DECODE project is to provide a set of tools to enable personal IOT data to be securely managed.

-Integrating with the plethora of IOT devices on the market is a non-trivial problem and one that the DECODE project considers solving by :
+Integrating with the plethora of IoT devices on the market is a non-trivial problem and one that the DECODE project considers solving by :

 **Normalisation** Data from devices range from high level representations in JSON and XML to a series of bytes.
 Normalisation is the process of transforming into a common, open format.
 JSON-LD (https://json-ld.org/) is an example of one such format.